Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 The very first step is to fork the GitHub repository [Intro to Data Engineering with Snowpark Python associated GitHub Repository](https://github.com/Snowflake-Labs/sfguide-data-engineering-with-snowpark-python-intro).
 This repository contains all the code you need to successfully complete this Quickstart guide.
 Click on the "Fork" button near the top right.
 Complete any required fields and click "Create Fork".

+### Create a GitHub Personal Access Token

+In order for Snowflake to authenticate to your Github repository, you will need to generate a personal access token.
+To create a personal access token, follow the instructions [located here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).

+Make sure to note down the token until step 3 of the Quickstart, where we will be securely storing it within a Snowflake secret object.

 ### Create GitHub Codespace

 For this Quickstart we will be using [GitHub Codespaces](https://docs.github.com/en/codespaces/overview) for our development environment.
 Codespaces offer a hosted development environment with a hosted, web-based VS Code environment.
 GitHub currently offers [60 hours for free each month](https://github.com/features/codespaces) when using a 2 node environment, which should be enough to work through this lab.